esignor/CCGR/README.md

 #### Example Usage

-The following command runs the CCGR Encoder with **coronavirus dataset, a *k*-mer size of 6, the pcCCGR coloring scheme, a threshold of 1 (using only the structural component), and Jellyfish enabled**:
+The following command runs the CCGR Encoder with **coronaviruses dataset, a *k*-mer size of 6, the pcCCGR coloring scheme, a threshold of 1 (using only the structural component), and Jellyfish enabled**:

 ```
 python dev/src/VIRUSES/Encoder-VIRUSES.py --virus Coronaviruses --kmer 6 --encoding pcCCGR --threshold 1 --jellyfish